mikidoodle/shelfie/README.md

 ```

 ## On your iOS Device
-> :warning: **You need an active subscription to the Apple Developer Program to install it on your device.**
+>  ⚠️ **You need an active subscription to the Apple Developer Program to install it on your device.**

 Follow the same instructions for installing it on the Simulator, but leave out the last step.